turn-project/turn/README.md

     backtrace       Number of backtrace lines to display.
 Default: set from ENV or nil ansi            Force colorize output (requires 'ansi' gem).

+Finally, you can include your own custom Reporter type (aka format).
+Turn will search for reporters in the `.turn/reporters/` directory of your local project and then in your user home directory.
+So for example, if you specified the following:

+    Turn.config.format = :cool

+Then Turn will look first for `./.turn/reporters/cool_reporter.rb`, then `~/.turn/reporters/cool_reporter.rb`.

+See source code for examples of how to write your own reporters.

 ## REQUIREMENTS: